Ravi-Upadhyay/python-kafka-data-pipeline/README.md

 ## To do list<a name="todo"></a>

 1. System is designed a way that it can be converted in micro-services design pattern but, at the moment it is one single application.
-2. Automation testing
+2. For processing data libraries like Apache Flink can be used.
+3. Automation testing, Started but not completed.
-3. Threading can be improved by event handling.
+4. Threading can be improved by event handling.
 Not invested at the moment.
-4. Complete CI/CD pipeline with cloud like environment.
+5. Complete CI/CD pipeline with cloud like environment.